intrinio/javascript-sdk/docs/SecuritySummary.md

 **figi** | String | The OpenFIGI identifier &nbsp;
 **compositeFigi** | String | The country-composite OpenFIGI identifier &nbsp;
 **shareClassFigi** | String | The global-composite OpenFIGI identifier &nbsp;
+**primaryListing** | Boolean | If true, the Security is the primary issue for the company, otherwise it is a secondary issue on a secondary stock exchange &nbsp;

 [//]: # (END_DEFINITION)